natalieagus/50.002-In-class-Notes-And-Youtube-Links/README.md

+This repository contains the post-class version of our in-class notes.
+New notes will be uploaded as soon as the second lecture of the week ends.

-Youtube links for pre-class videos:
+Also, below is the Youtube links for our pre-class videos:

 Basics of Information (Week1_a): https://youtu.be/UPIoYYLG718
 Digital Abstraction (Week1_b): https://youtu.be/3OoeuqWDhns